 However, none of these features exist right now.
 They're just promises from Google of what might happen in the future.
 This makes it hard for me to recommend Stadia over GeForce Now, at least at the moment.

 Right now, I can't in good conscience recommend Google Stadia.
-Even though the game load times are almost nonexistent, and the 4K experience is beautiful, there are just too many issues with it to make it viable right now.
+Even though the game load times are almost nonexistent, and the 4K experience is beautiful, there are just too many issues with it to make it viable.
 Paying $10 a month for a half-baked service, then paying full price for the games themselves, isn't worth it.
-There is plenty of room for Stadia to grow, and significant changes are due in the coming months, but at the time of writing, Stadia is not the winner.
+There is plenty of room for Stadia to grow, and significant changes have been made, but at the time of writing, Stadia is not the winner.

 GeForce Now has worked consistently for me every single time.
 No matter what hardware I choose, Now works precisely as it should.
 Right now, the game selection is small — though still more extensive than the Stadia collection — the biggest selling point is that the games on Now are your games already.
 You have access to the games you already own, with the community of players you already know, and that makes all the difference.

 Playing any multiplayer activity on Destiny 2 from Google Stadia is impossible; there just aren't enough players.
 GeForce Now, though, has all of the PC players available to you as if you were playing from a local machine.
 This means hundreds, if not thousands, of players online at any given moment.
 It makes all the difference.

 Now is the time to get onboard with GeForce Now, too, since NVIDIA is offering a Founders tier at just $5 a month — half the cost of Stadia — that includes ray tracing, priority access to games, and a six-hour session length.
 By comparison, the free tier — which Stadia still does not have — offers a first-come, first-served system on playing games and only a one-hour session time.
 That one hour seems limiting, although there is nothing stopping you from logging out and straight back in again to continue playing.